-172. Notwithstanding the clear expression in Z.R. § 72-21 as to the requirement of substantial evidence, the Congregation asserts improperly that only a bit more than a scintilla of evidence is needed to support a BSA finding, clearly the standard is one of at least substantial evidence.
+Notwithstanding the clear expression in Z.R. § 72-2156 as to the requirement of substantial evidence, the Congregation asserts improperly that only a bit more than a scintilla of evidence is needed to support a BSA finding,57 citing to a 1971 employment discrimination case where the court found there was substantial evidence to support the decision.
+Bethlehem Steel Corp. v.
+New York State Division of Human Rights, 36 A.D.2d 898 (4th Dep't 1971).
+Clearly the standard is one of substantial evidence.
+See Fuhst v.
+Foley, 45 N.Y.2d 441, 444 (1978) (cited by the BSA).

-173. The Congregation resorts to the scintilla of evidence rule when it is unable to cite to the Record for support of key BSA "findings," findings that:
+The Congregation resorts to the scintilla of evidence rule when it is unable to cite to the Record for support of key BSA "findings," findings that:

-- are purely conclusory; and/or - rest entirely on representation and assertions by the Congregation, or by Counsel for the Congregation; and/or, - rest on assertions by one Congregation representative asserting that another representative had made a statement; and/or - have no support of substantial evidence; and/or - have no support even of a scintilla of evidence example: false assertion that an as-of-right building does not resolve access and circulation.
+- are purely conclusory; and/or, - rest entirely on representation and assertions by the Congregation, or by Counsel for the Congregation; and/or, - rest on assertions by one Congregation representative asserting that another representative had made a statement; and/or, - have no support of substantial evidence; and/or,